ehmicky/modern-errors/docs/plugins.md

 [`info.error`](#error) and [`info.unknownDeep`](#unknowndeep) are not passed to static methods.

-Its members are readonly and cannot be mutated, except for [`info.error`](#error) inside instance methods (not inside `properties()`).
+Its members are readonly and should not be mutated, except for [`info.error`](#error) inside instance methods (not inside `properties()`).

 ### error